Skip to main content

 Start communicating with the Platform.
 Options:

 • device_id: The unique Device ID you are running the code from.
-If you don't specify it here, you'll need to either store it in the Provisioning Token, or choose Provisioning Operation.
+If you don't specify it here, you'll need to either store it in the Provisioning Token, or choose it during the approval of the Provisioning Operation.

 • provisioning_token: The Provisioning Token used to start Device Provisioning.